|Survey name||Opinions and Lifestyle Survey (OPN)|

 it meets data needs: the questionnaire is developed with customer consultation and design expertise is applied in the development stages

-it is flexible and responsive, allowing clients to be included with less notice when necessary (questions are confirmed approximately one month before data collection)
+it is flexible and responsive, allowing clients questions to be included with less notice when necessary (questions are confirmed approximately one month before data collection)

 it meets clients’ sampling needs: questions can be run for multiple months, with the data combined to increase the sample size